carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > `environment.yml` files together with your project's source code means that you always know
 > which versions of which packages were used to generate your results at any particular point in
 > time.
+>
+> Version control is a system of keeping track of changes that are made to files, in this case the `environment.yml`
+> file.
+It's really useful to do so if for example you make a change, for example updating a specific version of a
+> package and you find it breaks something in your environment or when running your code as you then have a record of
+> what it previously was and can revert the changes.
+>
+> There are many systems for version control but the one you are most likely to encounter and we would recommend
+> learning is [Git](https://git-scm.com/).
+Unfortunately the topic is too broad to cover in this material but we include
+> the commands to version control your files at the command line using Git.
 {: .callout}

 Let's suppose that you want to use the `environment.yml` file defined above to create a Conda